pwman3/pwman3/docs/source/index.rst

    install
    tutorial
    configuration
+   packaging

 About pwman3:
 ^^^^^^^^^^^^^

-Pwman3 is a simple command line password manager for Python 2.7-3.X.
+Pwman3 is a command line password manager for Python 2.7-3.X with support for multiple databases.